-Mexico imposes a 16% VAT on digital services supplied by foreign businesses since June 1, 2020.
+Mexico imposed a 16% VAT on digital services supplied by foreign businesses on June 1, 2020.

-A key point about this bill is that it simplifies existing rules in Mexico.
+A key point about this law is that it simplifies existing rules in Mexico.
 The scope of Mexico’s plan includes online sales to customers based in Mexico.
 Both B2C and B2B supplies are in scope.
 Business customers are currently self-accounting for the VAT on their purchases.

 A customer of the affected digital services should be deemed to be based in Mexico if any one of the following is picked up in the checkout process:

 It will be interesting to see how this is going to be implemented in practice to avoid double taxation.

 As a result of this law change, non-resident businesses (foreign suppliers of digital services) are obliged to register for VAT in Mexico and remit the tax.

 Registration is with the Federal Taxpayers Registry (or Registro Federal de Contribuyentes, known as the RFC).
 Provisions in the bill also cover the supply of services through digital platforms.